-Consider one of your own students, or refer to one of the case studies in your workbook.
+Think about a student you know or you can refer to one of the case studies in your workbook.

 - Identify some strengths and interests - Consider the helpful and unhelpful impacts of these - How these might be used to support the young person's learning and engagement?